 Hundreds of years ago sailors often would mistake Manatees for mermaids.
+Some say those sailors had been at sea far too long!
 West Indian Manatees are the slowest mammals of Mosquito Lagoon and are one of the world’s most endangered animals.
 It is an awesome experience to see one.

 Manatees give birth about every three years with gestation periods averaging a year.
 The calves nurse and are dependent on their mothers for about 2 and a half years.
 Twins are very rare.